SqueezyDough/web-design-1920/README.md

 ------

-### Undestanding and applying user needs
+### Understanding and applying user needs
-I've made a user scenario to better undertand Maries as a quick reference to Marie's persona and her problem with CC.
+I've made a user scenario to better understand Maries as a quick reference to Marie's persona and her problem with CC.
 - [User scenario](https://github.com/SqueezyDough/web-design-1920/wiki/User-scenario)

 ### Learn how to test and use the results to improve your app